 Making it clear who created the content is something that “helps people intuitively understand the EEAT of the content itself,” says Google, which defines this as the “who” to consider, answering some related questions during content creation.

-If you clearly indicate who created the content, you are probably aligned with EEAT concepts and on the road to success, says Google, which “strongly encourages” adding accurate author information such as signatures to content where readers might expect it.
+- If you clearly indicate who created the content, you are probably aligned with EEAT concepts and on the road to success.
+We strongly encourage adding accurate author information such as signatures to content where readers might expect it.

-It is also useful for readers to know how a piece of content was made, and there are some ways to bring out the “how” in our content.
-For example, with reviews it can build reader confidence to know how many products were tested, what the test results were, and how the tests were conducted, all accompanied by evidence of the work done, such as photographs.
+It is also helpful for readers to know how a piece of content was created, and there are some ways to bring out the “how” in our content.
+For example, with product reviews, it can build reader confidence to know how many products were tested, what the test results were, and how the tests were conducted, all accompanied by evidence of the work done, such as photographs.

 Many types of content can have a “How” component, even automated, AI-generated, AI-assisted content: sharing details about the processes involved can help readers and visitors better understand any unique and useful roles that automation may have played.